airinnova/model-framework/README.rst

 Developer code
 --------------

-* Provides the specification of the model.
-* Two classes are available:
+The model developer provides the specification of the model.
+Two classes are available:

     * Class ``FeatureSpec()`` defines a feature with its properties.
     * Class ``ModelSpec()`` defines a model with its features.